 - Verify similar names, logos, or symbols in the same category.

-Tip: Use RegisterKaro’s free company name search tool before filing to avoid name rejections.
+Tip: Use RegisterKaro’s free trademark search tool before filing to avoid rejections.

 Estimated time: 1 day